Axiomatic-AI/ax-mcp/README.md

 5. Update README.md with instructions on installing your server.
 You can generate the "Add to cursor" button [here](https://docs.cursor.com/en/tools/developers)

+6. Don't forget to link to your server's README.md in the main project README.md

 ### Release Process

 #### Publishing a Release